GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 This example is intended to work on HTLV proviruses.
 Some parameters (index, LTR sequences, ...) have to be adapated for BLV or HIV.

-## Introduction

-This example is intended to work on HTLV proviruses.
-Some parameters (index, LTR sequences, ...) have to be adapated for BLV or HIV.

 ### Indexes

 Before mapping an index need to be created.
 Three FASTA files have to be provided: